sparkflows/writing-new-node/CreatingNewNodes.md

 ## Create the New Node

-* Create the New Node as a Java class by extending one of the following classes
+* Create the New Node as a Java class by extending the **Node** class
-    * **NodeDataset** : Dataset Nodes
-    * **NodeModeling** : Predictive Modeling Nodes
-    * **NodeETL** : ETL Nodes
-    * **NodeGraph** : Graph Nodes
-    * **NodeHbase** : HBase Nodes
-    * **NodeStreaming** : Streaming Nodes

 ## Overide the execute() method in the New Node:

     @Override
-    public void execute(JavaSparkContext ctx, SQLContext sqlContext, WorkflowContext workflowContext, DataFrame df)
+    public void execute(JobContext)

-The execute method takes in the following parameters:

-* JavaSparkContext
-* SQLContext
-* WorkflowContext : Used to output items of result from the Node to the frameworkd
-* DataFrame : The incoming dataset into the Node.
-Dataset Nodes which produce output only do not take in any input DataFrame.
+JobContext provides access to SparkContext, SQLContext etc.

-## Overide the getSchema() method in the new Node
+## Overide the getOutputSchema() method in the new Node

 If the new Node changes the incoming schema, override the getSchema() method to return the new output schema from the node.

     @Override
-    public NodeSchema getSchema(int nodeId, NodeSchema previousSchema) {
+    public FireSchema getOutputSchema(Workflow workflow, FireSchema inputSchema)